 If you're planning on going off-trail and navigating rougher terrain, take along some light hiking boots.
 There's an old hiking adage that says, “One pound on your feet is equal to five on your back.”
 With this in mind, light hiking boots are made as lightweight as possible while still offering durability, protection and support at and above the ankle.
 Light hiking boots are best used during short backpacking excursions under moderate loads.
 They are designed to provide support and stability under the weight of your pack and their wide, deep lugs handle just about any terrain.
 Shop Light Hiking Boots

 For rough terrain and long trips under heavy loads, the resilience and stability of backpacking boots is hard to beat.
 These boots come well above the ankle to provide maximum support.
 They're made out of rugged materials and often come built with a waterproof membrane for protection from the elements.
 Some even have insulation for cold weather hiking.
 With aggressive rubber outsoles and deep lug patterns to grip rocky, unpredictable terrain, backpacking boots are a must-have for avid adventurers.
+Don't forget to check out our guide on how to choose a backpack.
 Shop Backpacking Boots

 It's good for hiking boots to be comfortable, lightweight and to provide traction on rough terrain.
 But what makes these boots comfortable?
 Which materials make them so lightweight?
 How is it that they provide such great traction?
 Examining the components of a hiking boot will offer an explanation into what makes them operate so well.
 It will also help you understand what to look for when choosing the right pair.